one-2/portfolio-site-react/README.md

-# My Portfolio Site
+# My Portfolio Site Project
+## Status
+✅  Complete.

 ## Summary
 I built a MERN portfolio site to learn to bring my ideas and prototypes to the world quickly, at low cost.
-I learned a great deal through the project, including core full-stack web development skills, web hosting, and some web networking concepts.
-I learned the React framework and implemented the backend in Express-Node.js-MongoDB.
-I reworked the site to work with Vercel and hosted it live in development.
-I have learned so many new skills from scratch for this project.
+I learned core full-stack web development (in MERN) skills, frontend design (in Figma), web hosting (on Vercel), and some web networking concepts, completely from scratch.
 After successfully implementing the site, I transitioned to a hosted Wordpress instance to cut down on future maintenance and modification time, allowing me to focus on machine learning technologies instead.
 This was a fantastic experience in web dev!

 ## Goals
 1. Create a place where I can share my projects, research, and knowledge.